 Langtang Valley Trek Overview

-Langtang Valley is a Himalayan valley in the mountains of the north- central Nepal known for its trekking routes and natural environment.
+Langtang Valley Trek is a Himalayan valley in the mountains of the north- central Nepal known for its trekking routes and natural environment.
 Langtang Valley lies within the Langtang national park, the first mountainous park around the Nepal Himalayas which was established in 1976 to protect its rare flora and fauna and its pristine environment.
 The park is well known for its populations of red pandas, Himalayan black bear, Snow Leopard, wild dog, ghoral, serow and more than 250 species of birds.
 Similarly, the park contains a wide variety of climatic zones, from subtropical to alpine.
 From this small mountain town, there are several incredible day- hikes with fantastic views.
 The trek captures all the best of Himalayan trekking with stunning scenery and great culture.
 It’s most famous for more than 1000 plants and other mammals with birds of 150 species.
 Nepal’s first Himalayan national park is in Langtang region which is announced in 1971.
-Comparing Everest Base Camp, Manaslu Circuit and Annapurna Base Camp, Langtang Valley is easy and short trekking trails.
+Comparing Everest Base Camp, Manaslu Circuit and Annapurna Base Camp, Langtang Valley Trek is easy and short trekking trails.
 The magnificent view from Kyanjin Ri hill is a widely-talked experience of this trek.

+Approximately 25% of the park is forested.
+Trees include the deciduous oak and maple evergreen like pine, and various types of rhododendron.
+Along the trail, you may encounter wildlife such as musk deer, Himalayan red panda, monkey (Langur) and various species of butterflies and birds.
 The trek begins with the scenic drive along the Trishuli River north of Kathmandu, through Trishuli Bazaar.
 Then, we will reach to Dhunche and finally reach Syabru Bensi, a Sherpa village and farmlands of the people.
 Langtang valley is popularly known as the valley of glacier trek, is situated at 19 miles north of Kathmandu.

 One of the major attractions of Langtang region is its abundant snow glaciers.
 With over 70 glacier basins, it is one of the richest regions in Nepal for glaciers.
 Gosainkunda, the famous sacred lake is situated in Langtang region.
 High mountain passes add more to make trekking trails an exhilarating adventure.
 Langtang valley is so naturally beautiful and it resembles heaven.
 The Langtang valley is also known as a treasure house of alpine plants and the whole valley gets covered with flowers during the summer.

-1) Climate and best season to visit
+Climate and best season to visit

 The average daytime temperature at lower villages in Langtang Valley Trek ranges from 10°C TO 20°C but nights and temperatures at higher places become unpredictable.

+The spring and the autumn season is the best season for the Langtang valley trek in terms of weather and convenience.
+The monsoon/ summer offer you incredible mountain scenes, but trails are slippery, and often time’s landslide blocks the trekking path.
 However, spring and falls are the most favorable season for trekking, the days are also sunny, the heat is abundant, and the evenings are quite chilly.
 Above all there is very chance of you falling in love with the blessed charm of the Langtang Valley.
 So this eventually means that every season is tailor- made for being on this particular trekking journey.

 Key points about the Langtang Valley Trek